SamsyTheUnicorn/samsytheunicorn.github.io/index.md

 ### MODS:
 - [**SamsyTheUnicorn's High Poly Character Compendium**](https://www.nexusmods.com/skyrimspecialedition/mods/49703) (STU's HPCC): A collection of RaceMenu preset "jslot"s for use with High Poly Head and a few other, popular, character generation mods.
 Contains at least one preset for every vanilla race, both male and female options are available.
 - [**SamsyTheUnicorn's 3BA Body Bonanza**](stus-3babb.md) (STU's 3BABB): A trio of BodySlide presets designed to be used at 100 weight with OBody.
-Contains a preset for a slim chiseled body, a leggy body, and an over the top body.
+Contains a preset for a slim chiseled body, a curvier body, and an over the top body.